 How to Create Great Media Lists for PR Campaigns in 2019

-Creating a media list that earns press is a skill that has to be learned.
-It is possible that you might create a list that amounts to zero press because of lacking the knowledge to build one.
+Creating a Media Contact list that earns press is a skill that has to be learned.
+It is possible that you might create a list that amounts to zero press because of lacking the knowledge to build one

 If you send an email pitch to the wrong reporter, it will end up in the trash folder of the reporter’s email.
 A media list needs to be: